 When you click on an effect, you’ll notice you have three options: Settings, which allows you to adjust elements of the effect such as Highlight and Shadows; Cancel, which cancels the selected effect; and Apply, which applies the selected effect.
 There is also a slider located underneath these options, which allows you to increase or decrease the selected effect.

 Click on Settings and alter the effect’s Highlights and Shadows by adjusting the sliders underneath each, if you need to make your portrait pop even more.
-Once you’re happy with how your B&W Tones effect looks, just click the blue checkmark button to apply.
+Once you’re happy with how your B&W Tones effect looks, just click the blue Apply button.
+Continue to click this button throughout the process when you're ready to apply an effect.

 Staying in the Effect menu, navigate to Pop Art and click on Pop Art 11.

 Since we only need the red portion of our image, we’re going to crop this section. to do this, navigate to Edit in the menu on the left, followed by Crop.
-Adjust the crop section accordingly, then click the blue checkmark.
+Adjust the crop section accordingly.

 Navigate to Touch Up in the menu on the left, then scroll down to find Paint Brush.
 Click the box next to Color, then type #7CA4AE into the HEX Color Code section.
 Adjust the slider underneath Brush Size, if necessary, then use your cursor to "brush" on the blue color, as pictured below.